 All of Matthew’s Vigilant Lioness paintings can be viewed on his website, www.matthewjhuntley.com.

-RESEARCH AFTERWORD & UPDATE — APRIL 2024
+RESEARCH AFTERWORD & UPDATE — AUGUST 2024

 If you would like to support me in continuing this research endeavour, please do consider supporting my work on Ko-fi!
 Any donations would mean the world to me — particularly as I am currently fundraising to ensure I can continue to have access to the critical mental health and disability access support that have allowed me to make this wild endeavour a reality.